Round Mountain by Mount Higgins / 靠希金斯山的圓山

 The Preface

-I had hoped to stay close to home today.
-So I looked to one of the lesser-visited places along Interstate 90.
-But the mostly sunny forecast there had worsened overnight.
+I wanted to stay close to home and check out the lesser-visited places along Interstate 90.
+But the forecast in the area had worsened overnight.
+Then I looked north, saw the promising weather, and thought we’d try our luck there.

 See more trip photos here.